 Dwaine Tinsley, the chief cartoonist for Hustler magazine, created Chester the Molester, a middle aged fellow with a predilection for prepubescent girls.
 Later, his teenage daughter accused him of several years’ sexual abuse.
 Sex, drugs, x-rated comics and due process. $20.
 Signed.
+Please contact us for international shipping.

 The best book about comics and cartooning written to date…